I Love India Free Horoscope 2008

 • Salt

-• Take each chestnut and, with the help of a sharp paring knife, cut an ‘X’ on its one side.
-This will help the steam to escape.
-You can also prick the chestnut with a fork for the purpose.
+• Take each chestnut and, with the help of a sharp paring knife, cut an ‘X’ on one of its side.
+This will help the steam to escape through, while you are roasting them.
+You can also prick the chestnut with a fork, for the purpose.

 • Preheat the oven to 425 degrees F.

-• Put the chestnuts on a baking sheet or in a shallow pan, making sure to keep the cut/pricked sided up.
+• Put the chestnuts on a baking sheet or in a shallow pan, making sure to keep the cut/pricked side up.

-• Keep the baking sheet/pan in the oven and let the chestnuts roast for 15 to 25 minutes (till they are tender and get easily peeled).
+• Keep the baking sheet/pan in the oven and let the chestnuts roast on 425 degrees, for 15 to 25 minutes (till they become tender and are easy to peel).

 Items Needed